YuriGor/deepdash/README.md

     cloneDeep: _.cloneDeep,        // Method to use for deep cloning values, Lodash cloneDeep by default.
     pathFormat: 'string',          /* 'string'|'array' - specifies the format of paths passed to the iteratee.
-                                      'array' is better for performance. 'string' is better for readability. */ }
+                                      'array' is better for performance. 'string' is better for readability. */
+    keepUndefined: false,          /* keep field in the result object if iteratee returned undefined */ }
 )
 ```